 - Reminisce Garden – We understand that one of the most positive experiences for people living with dementia and their families and carers is to spend time outdoors.
 Each year we build a sensory garden which provides a relaxing sanctuary for people to reminisce and enjoy a variety of scented flowers and shrubs.
 In 2016 DFER won the peoples award for best informal garden organised by a garden centre in Melton.
 The garden was a great success with many visitors and a highlight being the scarecrows Rosie and Jim!
 Volunteers from the charity with advice from John Hickling a local horticulturalist built the garden with plants and flowers being donated to the project.
 In 2017, through partnership with NHS Hull and East Yorkshire Hospitals Trust, the garden will be located at Castle Hill Hospital in Cottingham.
 This garden is specifically for the enjoyment of patients, staff and volunteers at the hospital.

-- Competitions – It is important to involve those living with dementia, their friends and families to participate in various competitions.
+- Forget-me-not flower competition – It is important to involve those living with dementia, their friends and families to participate in various competitions.
 We run two competitions; Floral Art (Forget Me Not Flower Competition) which has been running for the last two years and is increasingly successful with 57 entries in 2016 and then 108 this year.
 We are keen to involve more care homes in this activity and already have great support from local schools.
 Click here to find out more.

 - Looking Beyond – was a photography competition designed to increase awareness of dementia.
 It aimed to ‘look beyond’ and challenge pre-conceptions, as well as highlight our hopes for everyone affected by the condition.
 We were looking for great images to form part of a travelling exhibition in Hull and East Yorkshire during the Year of Culture 2017.